magento/devdocs/guides/v2.0/install-gde/trouble/php/tshoot_nginx-port.md

 layout: default
 group: install_trouble
 subgroup: Errors during installation
-title: Cannot install using nginx and non-default port
+title: Cannot install using nginx
-menu_title: Cannot install using nginx and non-default port
+menu_title: Cannot install using nginx
 menu_node:
 menu_order: 20
 github_link: install-gde/trouble/php/tshoot_nginx-port.md
 ---

-<h2 id="install-trouble-pdo">Cannot install using nginx and non-default port</h2>
+<h2 id="install-trouble-pdo">Cannot install using nginx</h2>
-If you use the nginx web server and you attempt to install the Magento software using a port other than 80, the installation fails.
+If you use the nginx web server and you attempt to install the Magento software, the installation sometimes fails.

 ### Detail
 You can confirm the issue by the following error in the `var/report` directory: